JoinColony/docs/docs/README.md

 # Welcome!

 These docs serve as a reference guide to using Colony.
-If any questions remain unanswered, do come and join us in Colony's [Discord community](https://clny.io/discord) where you will find help.
+Be sure to join Colony's [Discord community](https://clny.io/discord) to get support and connect with other DAO builders.